ytliu0/Stat_Med/README.md

 # Visualizing Statistics in Medical Contexts

-Several visualizion modules have be created to help students to visualize how the common statistical analysis methods are used in practicing medicine.
+Several visualizion modules have been created to help students to visualize how the common statistical analysis methods are used in practicing medicine.

 ## Simple Power Calculation